Hiking Hotspot: Crabtree Falls on the Blue Ridge Parkway

 The entire trail is very beautiful, although it is heavily trafficked much of the year, so expect crowds.
 Fortunately, once you start the loop, the traffic begins to die down.
 Many tourists choose the out-and-back route, so the full loop is the perfect option for the more avid hiker who wants to enjoy a tranquil trek through a lovely oak-hickory forest.

 Museum of North Carolina Minerals – This is the closest visitor’s center to the falls.
 Located at Milepost 331 (about a 15 minute drive), it’s a great add on activity to incorporate into your plans.
 While small, the museum is free and features a number of interactive exhibits where you can learn more about the history of mining, as well as the various minerals found in the Blue Ridge region.

 You will park at the campground located at 39000 Blue Ridge Parkway, Marion, NC 28752 at MP 339.5.
 Parking is free.
 Restrooms and picnicking facilities in the campground area.

 Where to eat

 There is a great little picnicking area with dozens of tables and leafy surroundings (open May 14-Oct 31).
 Bring with your own lunch and enjoy the fresh rustic surroundings.
 Alternatively, if the weather is too hot/too cold, opt to fuel up in Asheville before your visit.
 As it is quite a lengthy drive (1 hour) from the city, you will want to eat a decent breakfast before you embark on the journey.
 Plan 1.5- 2 hours for the total hike.
-A few great breakfast options:
+A few great breakfast options in Asheville:

 All Day Darling – Great local coffeeshop/cafe.
 Delicious pastries and coffee.